 I am sharing a collage of skincare items that I use on my babies daily.

 I like that it is paraben-free, soap-free and leaves an amazing scent after a bath.
 One of the key ingredients in this formula is the oat extract which my paediatrician recommended years ago to treat my elder daughter’s eczema.
-It has a thick creamy texture and a little goes a long way.
+It has a thick, creamy and silky texture.
+A little goes a long way.

 We have been using this since our firstborn, again, as recommended by our paediatrician.
 The cream gives immediate relief to the irritation from our babies’ nappy rash.
 Because it forms a protective barrier on the skin, our babies’ blistered bums heal rapidly from the rashes.
 I recently discovered that the cream comes in a tub as well as the usual tube we see in the pharmacies.
 Using the tub makes a great deal of sense to me in terms of price, wastage control and it is environmentally friendlier.
 Nonetheless, I will still keep a small tube in my baby travel bag.